mseminatore/teslamock/README.md

     http://docs.timdorr.apiary.io/

-## What's New
+## What's New!

-1. Migration from JADE to PUG should be complete.
-Please report any issues
+1. In **1.02** the migration from JADE to PUG should now be complete.
+Please report any issues.

 ## Known Issues